mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 At the time, I chalked it up to the holidays.
 Lots of people are on vacation in December, so I assumed things would pick back up in the new year.

-The slow pace continued into January.
-And not only was the pace slow, the quality of the work degraded.
+The new year started, and not only did the pace stay slow, the quality of the work degraded.

 When the project started, it felt like we were usually on the same wavelength.
 I'd give them feedback on the designs, and they'd integrate my feedback.
 Now, when I'd say something like, "there's not enough contrast between the text input and the background," it took three back-and-forths before they understood the note.

-## "I don't know when we'll have the hours to finish"
+## "I just don't know when we'll have the hours"

 I emailed the CEO to ask what was going on.
 We had a call, and he apologized for the way the project was going.
 He admitted that things were bumpy internally at WebAgency.
 Their project manager quit in November, and the CEO was scrambling to cover those duties while also interviewing replacements.

 He confirmed that I wasn't imagining the drop in quality.
-They were busy with their larger clients, so they were squeezing my project into the gaps, but the designers probably aren't as focused as they were when we started.
+They were busy with their larger clients, so they were squeezing my project into the gaps, but the designers probably weren't as focused as when we started.

 I said I understood I was a small client to them.
 I was willing to wait a few weeks until their other work slowed down.
 We both agreed that there were probably only 10-15 hours of design work left.
 I just wanted them to be high-quality October hours and not the harried, pop-in-whenever hours I saw in December and January.